deusfinance/deus-docs/docs/faq.md

 No real “shutting down” is feasible either.
 Once the contracts are up and running, taking them down means taking down each and every node running the dApp.

 #### What are the Vaults?
-[The Vaults](vaults.md) are in interface for liquidity providers, through which they can lock their tokens in exchange for rewards.
+[The Vaults](vaults.md) are an interface for liquidity providers, through which they can lock their tokens in exchange for rewards.

-#### “When moon?”/”When lambo?”
+#### “When moon?” / ”When lambo?”
 DEUS is designed for stable incremental growth.
 That’s the reason we use the bonding curve and test our models thoroughly.
 We believe that steady growth outmatches any short term pump.
 And after all, maybe the real lambo is the friends we made along the way.

 #### How do I buy DEUS?/How do I lock my tokens in the Vaults?